arbal/awesome-stars/README.md

 - [salomonelli/best-resume-ever](https://github.com/salomonelli/best-resume-ever) - :necktie: :briefcase: Build fast :rocket: and easy multiple beautiful resumes and create your best CV ever!
 Made with Vue and LESS.
 - [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome Github Profile READMEs 📝
+- [directus/directus](https://github.com/directus/directus) - Open-Source Data Platform 🐰  — Directus wraps any SQL database with a real-time GraphQL+REST API and an intuitive app for non-technical users.
 - [kkeisuke/plantuml-editor](https://github.com/kkeisuke/plantuml-editor) - PlantUML online demo client
 - [mikecrittenden/shortkeys](https://github.com/mikecrittenden/shortkeys) - A browser extension for custom keyboard shortcuts
 - [bastienwirtz/homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.